Date: 22 May 1939

 The police report noted that the retired fishmonger was still quite definite that he had not been at the flat on the Sunday 21 May 1939 and went on to say that the two visits he had mentioned were the only occasions that he had been to the flat within six or seven years, which the police report noted was of course in contradiction to his previous statement.

-The retired fishmonger then repeated his previous statement that between 7pm and 8pm on 21 May 1939 that he had gone out and purchased a packet of cigarettes and that shortly afterwards he returned to his house where he remained listening to his wireless until about 9.40pm.
-He said then that he walked into Bournemouth and along the say saw the woman with her dog sitting with a man in the pine walk.
+The retired fishmonger then repeated his previous statement that between 7pm and 8pm on 21 May 1939 he had gone out and purchased a packet of cigarettes and that shortly afterwards he returned to his house where he remained listening to his wireless until about 9.40pm.
+He said then that he walked into Bournemouth and along the way saw the woman with her dog sitting with a man in the pine walk.

 He said that when he had gone to buy the cigarettes he had been wearing a plus four suit and that when he had gone into Bournemouth he had changed into long trousers.
-He said that he had returned from Bournemouth just before 11pm and hat a bus conductor had scrutinised a new half-crown that he had given him.
+He said that he had returned from Bournemouth just before 11pm and that a bus conductor had scrutinised a new half-crown that he had given him.